echogarden-project/echogarden/docs/Options.md

 * `whisperCpp.executablePath`: custom `whisper.cpp` executable path (currently required for macOS)
 * `whisperCpp.build`: type of `whisper.cpp` build to use.
 Can be set `cpu`, `cublas-11.8.0`, `cublas-12.4.0`.
 By default, builds are auto-selected and downloaded for Windows x64 (`cpu`, `cublas-11.8.0`, `cublas-12.4.0`) and Linux x64 (`cpu`).
 Using other builds requires providing a custom `executablePath`
 * `whisperCpp.threadCount`: number of threads to use, defaults to `4`
-* `whisperCpp.splitCount`: number of splits of the audio data to process in parallel (called `--processors` in the CLI).
+* `whisperCpp.splitCount`: number of splits of the audio data to process in parallel (called `--processors` in the `whisper.cpp` CLI).
 A value greater than `1` can increase memory use significantly, reduce timing accuracy, and slow down execution in some cases.
 Defaults to `1` (highly recommended)
 * `whisperCpp.enableGPU`: enable GPU processing.
 Defaults to `true` on CUDA-enabled builds, otherwise `false`
 * `whisperCpp.topCandidateCount`: the number of top candidate tokens to consider.
 Defaults to `5`
 * `whisperCpp.beamCount`: the number of decoding paths to use during beam search.
 Defaults to `5`